vidi012/demoapp/README.md

-# Java-Mysql-Simple-Login-Web-application
+# Java-Login-Web-Application

-This is a simple demonstration project to showcase conatinerization of Java web application and Mysql database in docker and Kubernetes environment.
+This is a simple demonstration project to showcase conatinerization of Java web application in docker and Kubernetes environment.